-Prepare your Position Paper
+Prepare your Position Paper (or Policy Statement)

 At ATSMUN, we do not have an ambassadors' opening speeches event, following the official opening ceremony.
 It is however mandatory to prepare and up to the discretion of your chair to deliver an opening statement before your committee, prior to lobbying.
 This opening statement is called a Position Paper.